enthought/traits/docs/source/traits_user_manual/advanced.rst

 .. method:: _name_default()

-This method initializes the *name* trait attribute, returning its initial value.
-The method overrides any default value specified in the trait definition.
-The initializer is called when:
+This method returns the default value for the *name* trait attribute and it overrides any default value specified in the trait definition.

+Similar to static default values, default values defined dynamically are considered to have existed **prior to** setting object state during initialization.
+For performance purposes, a default initializer is called when:

 1. the attribute value is accessed the first time or
 2. an instance is constructed with a specific value, if there is a change handler defined for the trait.
 This is needed so the default can be reported as the old value (see :ref:`static-notification`).

+Without any trait change notification definitions, it is possible to use default initializers to initialize attributes using object states after instantiation.
+However such usage will often leads to unexpected behavior when notifications for trait changes are defined.

 .. index:: get_default_value()